 Cleveland Clinic extends its reach into individual communities across Northeast Ohio and Florida through the work of over 2,200 ambulatory care registered nurses.
 Employed throughout our institutes, regional hospitals and in our family health centers, these nurses work to help patients and their families not only manage both acute and chronic illnesses, but also engage in illness prevention.

 Office of Emergency Services

-Nurses in the emergency room work in a fast-paced environment that requires organizational skills, quick decision-making and teamwork.
-As part of Cleveland Clinic’s integration of emergency services, our emergency departments (EDs) are moving to a single electronic medical record, standardized processes and equipment, and the implementation of “split-flow” treatment tracks, which separate patients with urgent needs from those with more acute needs.
+Nurses in the emergency department work in a fast-paced environment that requires organizational skills, quick decision-making and teamwork.
+As part of Cleveland Clinic’s integration of Emergency Services, our emergency departments (EDs) are moving to a single electronic medical record, standardized processes and equipment, and the implementation of “split-flow” treatment tracks, which separate patients with urgent needs from those with more acute needs.
 These initiatives are meant not only to meet the needs of patients and their families, but also to improve staff engagement and pride.
 Cleveland Clinic EDs differentiate themselves from others by being models of efficiency while still maintaining compassion and world-class care.

 Office of Nursing Education & Professional Development

 To ensure that nurses have the competencies and skills to provide excellence in care related to recent advances in research, technology and new treatment options, the Office of Nursing Education & Professional Development promotes a broad array of opportunities for professional growth.